vitus133/work-notes/labeling/README.md

   - The intention here to add the drop-in to all worker nodes, as an infrastructure, but configure custom label only on the designated custom pool nodes
 - Execute the original ExecStart directive including the additional label

-This idea and implementation is inspired by this work: https://github.com/lack/redhat-notes/tree/main/crio_unshare_mounts
+This idea and implementation are inspired by this work: https://github.com/lack/redhat-notes/tree/main/crio_unshare_mounts

 ### The drop-in source files